wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 reads sequenced from genomic DNA in that they can be mapped to a reference sequence.
 The same algorithms apply when mapping RNAseq reads to an assembled transcriptome (a reference sequence that only contains RNA sequences) or to prokaryotic genomes.
-Mapping eukaryotic mRNA sequences to a genomic reference is more cumbersome, as most genes have introns, which are no longer present in the mature mRNA ({numref}`spliced_alignment`).

 :::{figure} images/Week5/spliced-alignment.svg
 :alt: Spiced read alignment
 :align: right